MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-04-webslate-2.md

 ![A screenshot of a computer Description ](../../../media/mesh-201/032-station-one-one.png)

 Just as in the previous chapter, there's already a GameObject in place with some descriptive text but this time there are two buttons: **LoadButton1** and **LoadButton2**.  a **Load** button.
-We'll complete the station by adding a WebSlate below the buttons and then updating script graphs attached to the buttons.
-When an attendee clicks a button, a web page is loaded and is *shared* among all other attendees in the experience.
+We'll complete the station by  updating a script graph attached to one of the buttons.
+When an attendee clicks either button, a web page is loaded and is *shared* among all other attendees in the experience.
 Each button loads a slightly different type of content.

 1. In the **Hierarchy**, collapse the GameObject named **1.0 - LocalWebslate**.
 1. Expand **1.1 - StaticContentWebslate**.
 In the previous chapter, you were required to add a WebSlate prefab, but in this chapter we've already done it for you.